chaminda204/cpm-go/readme.txt

 To compile the package, run on the VM:
     ./go package

 This generates a module file at /vagrant/code/openmrs-cpm/omod/*.omod.
-For testing, you can login to the web app and manually upload the module via the Administration page.
+For testing, you can login to the web app and manually upload the module via Administration -> Manage Modules -> Add or Upgrade Modules.